 - You don’t owe anyone an explanation.
 You’re a grown-ass-adult, and you’re free to do whatever you want.
 BOOM.

-5. Make plans to meet up with friends after the blessed occasion.
+5. Make plans to meet up with friends after.

 Calling people you trust with your recovery is never a bad idea regardless of what day it is.
 During holidays though, I find it’s much easier to ensure contact with people when I give them a heads up that I may be calling in a crisis situation.
 This gives them the opportunity to tell me that they actually won’t be available, so I can find someone else, or invites them to keep their cell near by.